Islandora/documentation/docs/installation/docker/converting.md

 ### URLs

-The Site Template also handles the URLs for microservices differently.
+The Site Template handles the URLs for microservices differently than ISLE-DC did.
 You will need to follow the instructions in the Site Template README to allow access to your microservices as a subdomain.
 For example, `solr.mydomain.com`.

 !!!
 Note "Subdomains"
     If you are already using a subdomain and can’t use URLs like `solr.mysubdomain.mydomain.com`, you can change this in the Traefik section of the docker-compose.yml file, by changing the aliases from `solr.{DOMAIN}` to something else, like `solr-{DOMAIN}`.
 You will also need to change this in a few other spots in your docker-compose.yml.
 You can find them by searching for `.{DOMAIN}`